data1015/cleaning_data_project/README.md

 * Submit a tidy data set as described below
 * Link to a Github repository with your script for performing the analysis
 * Prepare a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data (CodeBook.md).

-##Files in this respository:
-* Code for this project is an R script: run_analysis.R in this respository
-* The tidy data created is located in the file: tidy_data_feature_mean_by_subject_activity.txt
-* The code book is located in the file: CodeBook.md

 ##Script Requirements:
 The R script does the following: